wjlgatech/DRL-dqn-navigation/README.md

 **Problem Solved**: The task is episodic.
 The environment is considered solved when the agent get an average score of +13 over 100 consecutive episodes.

 ## Instructions
 ### STEP 0: set up dependencies

-To set up your python environment to run the code in this repository, follow the instructions below.
+To set up your python environment to run the code in this repository, follow the [Udacity DRL repo](https://github.com/udacity/deep-reinforcement-learning/blob/master/README.md) instructions below.

 A. Create (and activate) a new environment with Python 3.6.